luizfzs/leaf-area-measurer/README.md

-# leaf-area-measurer
+# Leaf Area Measurer
-A tool to measure the area of leaves
+The main goal of this tool is to provide an automated process to measure area of leaves.